The best outdoor dining restaurants in the Lakes Region

 The Big Catch in Bristol

 Catch the sunset over Newfound Lake from the deck across from a narrow slice of beach.
-What to Expect: Casual dining with fried seafood, lobster rolls and a separate ice cream window.
-Opens May 26 for lunch and dinner.
+What to expect: Casual dining with fried seafood, lobster rolls and a separate ice cream window.
+Opens in late May for lunch and dinner.

 The Inn on Newfound Lake in Bristol